dolphindb/api-json/README.md

 ```

 > Note:
-> 1. The javascript development kit relies on javascript library JQuery.
+> 1. The javascript development kit depends on javascript library JQuery.
 It can only be used in a browser environment.
-It is not applicable to the nodejs environment.
 > 2. Web API returns up to 100,000 records at a time.